Iadvd/RetrocomputingZXSpectrum/README.md

 All of them Powered by The Mojon Twins La Churrera and also copyleft The Mojon Twins under a CC BY-NC-SA 3.0 license.
 So all credits go to them.
 These are the games:

-1. "Trabajo Basura (Dire Job)" Android TCP/IP Virtual Joystick compatible version:
+1. "Trabajo Basura (Dire Job)" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/tb

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/juegos_mojonos/trabajo-basura-dire-job/

-2. "Sir Ababol" Android TCP/IP Virtual Joystick compatible version:
+2. "Sir Ababol" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/ababol

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/juegos_mojonos/sir-ababol/

-3. "Cheril Perils" Android TCP/IP Virtual Joystick compatible version:
+3. "Cheril Perils" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/perils

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/juegos_mojonos/cheril_perils/

-4. "Horace Goes To The Tower" Android TCP/IP Virtual Joystick compatible version:
+4. "Horace Goes To The Tower" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/horace

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/juegos_mojonos/1773-2/

-5. "Zombie Calavera" Android TCP/IP Virtual Joystick compatible version:
+5. "Zombie Calavera" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/calavera

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/juegos_mojonos/zombie-calavera-prologue/

-6. "Cadàveriön" Android TCP/IP Virtual Joystick compatible version:
+6. "Cadàveriön" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/cadaver

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/juegos_mojonos/cadaverion/

-7. "Viaje al Centro de la Napia" Android TCP/IP Virtual Joystick compatible version:
+7. "Viaje al Centro de la Napia" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/viaje

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/juegos_mojonos/viaje-al-centro-de-la-napia/

-8. "Tenebra Macabre" Android TCP/IP Virtual Joystick compatible version:
+8. "Tenebra Macabre" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/tm

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/2013/10/31/tenebra-macabre-nuestro-juego-para-halloween/

-9. "Lala Prologue" Android TCP/IP Virtual Joystick compatible version:
+9. "Lala Prologue" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/lala

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/juegos_mojonos/lala-prologue/

-10. "Moggy Adventure" Android TCP/IP Virtual Joystick compatible version:
+10. "Moggy Adventure" TCP/IP Virtual Joystick for Android compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/moggya

-Original version from the Mojon Twins (not compatible with the Android TCP/IP Virtual Joystick) including an explanation of the game):
+Original version from the Mojon Twins (not compatible with the TCP/IP Virtual Joystick for Android app.) including an explanation of the game):

 http://www.mojontwins.com/juegos_mojonos/moggy-adventure/

 In the same way, you can download and reuse our code for your own projects (copyleft license CC BY-SA 4.0).

-We have also developed the following games (well, so far three!) explicity to promote the use of the Android TCP/IP Virtual Joystick and show that is quite easy to prepare some games to use the wireless joystick:
+We have also developed the following games (well, so far three!) explicity to promote the use of the TCP/IP Virtual Joystick for Android app. and show that is quite easy to prepare some games to use the wireless joystick:

-1. "Rade Blunner Ep.1" Android TCP/IP Virtual Joystick compatible version (in case you do not have the Android joystick we have prepared as well a .tap file with a "classical" version for the usual Keyboard, Kempston and Sinclair joysticks, so everybody can play this game!):
+1. "Rade Blunner Ep.1" TCP/IP Virtual Joystick for Android compatible version (in case you do not have the Android joystick we have prepared as well a .tap file with a "classical" version for the usual Keyboard, Kempston and Sinclair joysticks, so everybody can play this game!):

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/RadeBlunner

-2. "Birdy Cantabile" Android TCP/IP Virtual Joystick compatible version (in case you do not have the Android joystick we have prepared as well a .tap file with a "classical" version for the usual Keyboard, Kempston and Sinclair joysticks, so everybody can play this game!):
+2. "Birdy Cantabile" TCP/IP Virtual Joystick for Android compatible version (in case you do not have the Android joystick we have prepared as well a .tap file with a "classical" version for the usual Keyboard, Kempston and Sinclair joysticks, so everybody can play this game!):

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/BirdyCantabile

-3. "Rade Blunner Ep.2" Android TCP/IP Virtual Joystick compatible version (in case you do not have the Android joystick we have prepared as well a .tap file with a "classical" version for the usual Keyboard, Kempston and Sinclair joysticks, so everybody can play this game!):
+3. "Rade Blunner Ep.2" TCP/IP Virtual Joystick for Android compatible version (in case you do not have the Android joystick we have prepared as well a .tap file with a "classical" version for the usual Keyboard, Kempston and Sinclair joysticks, so everybody can play this game!):

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/RadeBlunner2

-4. "Moon's Fandom Festival" mini graphic adventure, Android TCP/IP Virtual Joystick compatible version (in case you do not have the Android joystick we have prepared as well a .tap file with a "classical" version for the usual Keyboard, Kempston and Sinclair joysticks, so everybody can play this game!):
+4. "Moon's Fandom Festival" mini graphic adventure, TCP/IP Virtual Joystick for Android compatible version (in case you do not have the Android joystick we have prepared as well a .tap file with a "classical" version for the usual Keyboard, Kempston and Sinclair joysticks, so everybody can play this game!):

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/MoonsFandomFestival

 # I can see games in my tv screen and play wireless with the app.
-Spectacol for Android + Google Chromecast... so what is the point of using the Android TCP/IP Virtual Joystick?
+Spectacol for Android + Google Chromecast... so what is the point of using the TCP/IP Virtual Joystick for Android app.?

 We really love and enjoy Spectacol!
 It is a great emulator for Android (indeed is based on the Fuse emulator), and you can use it to play wireless using Google Chromecast to share your device screen with your TV screen.
 The difference is that in that case, a) Spectacle is the owner of the virtual joystick, and it is emulating a Kempston, Sinclair or other type of joystick, it is not adding a new interface.
 And b) you will see in the screen the virtual joystick under the game, and that sometimes will not let you focus on playing the game.

-In the case of the Android TCP/IP Virtual Joystick, it is directly the Spectrum game / application the owner of the control of the peripheral, so you will not see the virtual joystick over the image of the game.
+In the case of the TCP/IP Virtual Joystick for Android app., it is directly the Spectrum game / application the owner of the control of the peripheral, so you will not see the virtual joystick over the image of the game.
 The joystick remains in your Android device, and the television or the Fuse simulator screen will only show the game (as it happens with the standard / classical joysticks, you do not see them on the screen, because they are physically in your hand while you play!).

 Besides, our application and the adapted games can be played in a real ZX Spectrum using a Spectranet peripheral, so you can play wireless using a real ZX Spectrum machine and not an emulation.
 We think that this is an interesting and new approach.

-# The Android TCP/IP Virtual Joystick application is Spectranet 8-bit Network File System compatible
+# The TCP/IP Virtual Joystick for Android application is Spectranet 8-bit Network File System compatible

 Yes!!
-The Android TCP/IP Virtual Joystick has a 8-bit Spectranet-compatible local network File Server.
+The TCP/IP Virtual Joystick for Android app. has a 8-bit Spectranet-compatible local network File Server.
 Please check the details in this link:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/SpectranetTNFS

 # A final message to ZX Spectrum game developers

-The Android TCP/IP Virtual Joystick functions are written in C for the z88dk compiler.
+The TCP/IP Virtual Joystick for Android compatible functions are written in C for the z88dk compiler.
 They are really very easy to use, do not be afraid and add them to your Spectrum games, it is cool to have a wireless joystick version, isn't it?
 If you make some Spectrum 8-bit games or apps. using our code please let us know, we will be very happy to know that this is useful for retrocomputing fans!